 to the factory.
 Although the distance isn't much (about 300 yards or so), the winding road through the gardens is quite steep.
 Along the way you can see the managers' bungalows below.
 There are three Assistant Managers and one overall Estate Manager at Singtom/Steinthal.
 They all have their individual houses.

 Naveen, one of the Asst.
 Managers who was also my guide mentioned that their bungalows were once workers' houses, which had been later taken over and converted.

 In about 12-15 minutes you will reach the factory premises.
 A board on the factory building proudly displays 'Organic Tea Processing Factory'.
 And on top is written "Singtom Steinthal Tea Factory: Pioneer in Quality since 1852".

 Singtom - Steinthal Tea Factory

 The factory tour starts as you climb the stairway from outside and enter the large Withering room upstairs.
+The first processing step is Withering.
 This is where the freshly plucked tea leaves are first kept on long trays while fans underneath blow warm air to dry out the leaves.
 The entire room is filled with lovely aroma of fresh tea leaves.
 On the backside of the withering room, there is one more large withering room which too is operated during high production season.